 “You can only create in your life what you can envision in your mind.” – Terrie Elizabeth Reeves

 Change is not easy and it is almost impossible to take intentional action without a plan.
-Sociologist, Kurt Lewin developed a change model involving three steps: unfreezing, changing and refreezing.
-For Lewin, the process of change entails creating the perception that a change is needed, then moving towards the desired change and finally, solidifying that new behavior as the norm.
+Sociologist, Kurt Lewin developed a change model involving three steps: unfreezing, changing, and refreezing.
+For Lewin, the process of change entails creating the perception that a change is needed, then moving towards the desired change, and finally, solidifying that new behavior as the norm.
 Lewin’s model provides some framework around change and there is no doubt, it requires challenging the status quo.
 Whether you are changing organizational processes or your own behavior, you have to move from a familiar place to the unknown which requires courage.
 There is often a tug of war that goes on in the mind when contemplating change so having a clear vision and plan to get there is critical.
-Unfortunately, adopting new behavior and making change stick is difficult and a large number of change efforts fail.
+Unfortunately, adopting new behavior and making a change stick is difficult and a large number of change efforts fail.
 Desire and effort don’t always guarantee success, but it appears the type of motivation that drives change does.
 What motivates someone to take action is personal but there are two primary types of motivation.

 “Pause to figure out what motivates you to take action; you will know it is intrinsic when it hooks your heart and soul.” – Terrie Elizabeth Reeves

 Extrinsic Motivation: Explains the drive for an individual to participate within a specific activity or role given the potential to achieve a reward or punishment.